kerrishaus/docs.kerrishaus.com-content/personal/kennyrkun/Anytone_878.md

 ## Accessories
 - Kenwood SMKW1002 swivel belt clip fits without modification

+## Radio Settings
+blah

+## Channel Settings
+Settings for individual channels

-## Analog APRS
+### Analog APRS
 "APRS Receive" setting options do the following:
-- on: lets you hear the APRS audio
-- off: lets you hear the APRS audio
+- off: will play any received audio including APRS data, will not decode or display information
-- on (mute): does not pass any channel audio through but will display APRS reports
+- on: will play any received audio including APRS data, will not decode or display information
+- on (mute): displays any received and decoded APRS messages on the display briefly. will not play any audio from the channel this is set on.

-## Radio ID
+### Radio ID
 - Radio ID is set per channel, not radio wide.
 Channels can have different Radio IDs set in codeplug, or manually on the radio.
 There is no way to apply a Radio ID to every channel automatically.